Limited Spotlight: Understanding Signals and Gaining the Edge in a Balanced Format

 I’ll be discussing not only signals, but a few other ways to break the parity and gain a massive advantage over your opponents.
 Please note that I’ll be referring to my Limited Tier List grades frequently in this article, just because they’re a quick way to refer to how good a card is, so you might want to have that open!

 Before we get into the meat of this article, here’s an fyi for a service I perform in addition to all my articles, which has the potential to help many of you: I’ve been coaching students regularly for over a year, giving hands-on advice on what they could adjust to improve their Limited winrates.
-Please feel free to message me if you’d like to build long-lasting habits in just a few short hours and learn how you individually can best improve in whichever stage of Draft or Sealed you’d like to.
-While you won’t go into the session a new player and come out a Limited Master, since Magic is a game that fundamentally requires a colossal amount of practice, I have an article here which demonstrates how much learning positive habits and mitigating negative ones can do for your game, and I try to have that consideration at the forefront of my coaching sessions.
-The idea is that I tell you what you need to focus on, e.g. run you through how I approach the drafting process and give you pointers, and then you remember my advice and apply it to your games, and over time you’ll definitely improve!
+You can build long-lasting habits in just a few short hours and learn how you individually can best improve.
+While you won’t go into one session a new player and come out a Limited Master, since Magic is a game that fundamentally requires a colossal amount of practice, I have an article here which demonstrates how much learning positive habits and mitigating negative ones can do for your game.

 How do you break parity in a balanced format?